-A bibliography is a list of all the sources that were consulted in the course of researching and writing the essay.
+A bibliography is a list all sources that were consulted while researching and writing the essay.
 As a result, some works might be listed in the bibliography that are not otherwise referenced in the essay.
+However, avoid "padding" the bibliography with citations that are not relevant or that were used as finding aids, such as tertiary sources.
 The main difference between notes and bibliographical entries is how the information is presented, rather than what information is presented.
-Entries are alphabetized by the author's last name or institution and the various elements of the reference are separated by periods instead of commas, a demonstrated above.
+Entries are alphabetized by the author's last name or institution and the various elements of the reference are separated by periods instead of commas, as demonstrated above.
 Short titles are not used in bibliographies and page ranges are only used for journal articles.
 Primary and secondary sources are usually separated, although it is not always necessary to separate them further unless an extensive list of sources has been used.
 If this is the case, primary sources can be divided into sub-categories such as "Manuscripts", "Electronic", and "Printed", and secondary sources can be divided into, for example, "Books", "Articles and Chapters", and "Dissertations".
 Always think of the audience's needs when creating and using these categories.
 See Appendix III for an example.